CapricanDRJ/HadesStarCommunityData/docs/corp/c02d28803fca7e05e20ff959e4809e2b387097a58bbc34432aacbbeb01b6d81c/index.md

 ```
 We the Mandalorians are corp-based culture composed of members from m
 ultiple species and bound by a common creed, language, and code.
 Disc
-ord https://discord.gg/BdUFA9bhPE , This is the way.
+ord [discord url] , This is the way.
 ```
 ### [Discord](https://discord.gg/BdUFA9bhPE)
 ### Whitestar Bonus ❌